andrew-c105/FoundersHack-2026/README.md

 # Swell – Demand Forecasting for Local Businesses
-**Know before it gets busy.** Hourly busyness predictions for the next 30 days, powered by real-world signals — weather, events, transport, school terms, and competitor activity.
+**Know before it gets busy.** Hourly busyness predictions for the next 30 days, powered by real-world signals: weather, events, transport, school terms, and competitor activity.
 Built for hackathon demo.

 ## How It Works
 Swell monitors external signals around your location and synthesises them into an hourly busyness index.
-No POS integration needed — just your address and business type.
+No POS integration needed, just your address and business type.
 A retail store and a bubble tea shop both understand *"38% above your normal Sunday 9pm"*.

 ## Tech Stack
 - **Frontend:** React 18, TypeScript, Vite, Tailwind CSS, Recharts, react-calendar-heatmap, Framer Motion
 - **Backend:** FastAPI, APScheduler, XGBoost, scikit-learn, pandas
-- **ML:** XGBoost regressor trained on Popular Times baselines + live signal uplifts
+- **ML:** XGBoost regressor trained on Popular Times baselines and live signal uplifts
-- **LLM:** OpenRouter (Gemini Flash) — event relevance filtering, weather summarisation, plain-English brief generation
+- **LLM:** OpenRouter (Gemini Flash) for event relevance filtering, weather summarisation, and plain-English brief generation
 - **Storage:** SQLite (single `.db` file)

 **Fetched on refresh (scheduler every 6 hours, or manual refresh)**

-- **Weather** — Open-Meteo hourly forecast (~16 days of real hourly data).
-Days beyond that are stored as **neutral placeholders** (no extra API calls) so the pipeline aligns with the 30-day horizon.
+- **Weather** Open-Meteo hourly forecast (~16 days of real hourly data).
+Days beyond that are stored as neutral placeholders (no extra API calls) so the pipeline aligns with the 30-day horizon.
-- **Events** — Eventbrite discovery near the location (when `EVENTBRITE_TOKEN` is set).
+- **Events** Eventbrite discovery near the location (when `EVENTBRITE_TOKEN` is set).
-- **Competitors** — Google Places nearby search (open/permanently closed, ratings).
+- **Competitors** Google Places nearby search (open/permanently closed, ratings).
-- **Transport / roads** — Transport NSW–style incident sample and Live Traffic NSW JSON feeds when keys/network allow (demo data may be used if APIs fail).
+- **Transport / roads** Transport NSW-style incident sample and Live Traffic NSW JSON feeds when keys/network allow (demo data may be used if APIs fail).

 **From bundled static JSON** (`backend/data/static/`), expanded across the forecast window